For urgent consular assistance call

 More information:

-Courts operate under both Somali and sharia law.
+Courts operate under both Somali and Sharia law.

-Strict sharia law is in force in areas under Al-Shabaab control.
+Strict sharia law is in force in areas under al-Shabaab control.
 Sentences include physical punishments such as flogging and the death penalty.

 Get professional advice on local legal matters, particularly about: